 - Abdiaziz Ahmed is an incoming sophomore at Montgomery College studying information systems.
 He serves as a curriculum coordinator and Islamic studies teacher at MCC’s weekend school, and he is an organizer of the D.C.
 Muslim Interscholastic Tournament, which convenes high school students to develop leadership, communication, and other creative skills.

 - Nazea Khan Nazea is a student at the University of Maryland, where she majors in business marketing.
 She is an unapologetic and proud Muslim Bengali American who enjoys playing basketball and field hockey.
 An entrepreneur at heart, she plans to open a business in the near future.

 Second-Generation Stories: A Conversation with Writer Hena Khan

-Hena Khan will discuss her newest book, Amina’s Voice, a story of a Pakistani American Muslim girl’s struggles to stay true to her family’s vibrant culture while simultaneously blending in at school and facing a tragedy that strikes her community.
+Hena Khan discussed her newest book, Amina’s Voice, a story of a Pakistani American Muslim girl’s struggles to stay true to her family’s vibrant culture while simultaneously blending in at school and facing a tragedy that strikes her community.
 This novel is the first release of Salaam Reads, which focuses on stories featuring Muslim characters.
-Khan will discuss how she approaches issues of identity and assimilation and will invite the public to do the same.
+Khan discussed how she approaches issues of identity and assimilation and will invite the public to do the same.

 Khan is a Pakistani American Muslim, born and raised in Maryland.
 Like the middle-school protagonist in her book, Khan grappled with balancing two cultures, as well as the universal coming-of-age issues of self-doubt, shifting friendships and family expectations.
 Khan is also the award-winning author of several Muslim-themed picture books, including Night of the Moon, Golden Domes and Silver Lanterns, and It’s Ramadan, Curious George.